Chino-chan/Reddit_Post_Scheduler/README.md

 How to use this tool
 --------------------

-1) Install Python in your computer.
+1) Install Python & PRAW in your computer.
-2) Install PRAW.
-1) Get "keys" for the Reddit account you want to make a post from.
+2) Get "keys" for the Reddit account you want to make a post from.
-2) Know what each key means.
+3) Know what each key means.
-3) Run the program & see type of posts you can make.
+4) Run the program & see type of posts you can make.
-4) How to cancel scheduled post
+5) How to cancel scheduled post